-- 1. Select a remote control push button to operate the receiver. - 2.
-Press and hold the selected remote control push button, Figure 1. - 3.
-Then press and release the "SRT" button on the back panel of the opener, Figure 2.
-The opener light will flash once.
+- Press and hold the selected remote control push button, see Figure 1. - Then press and release the "SRT" (learn) button on the right side panel of the opener, Figure 2.
+The opener lights will flash once. - 3.
+Release the remote push button.